Handloading: More versatility over commercial ammunition

-In addition to these critical items, the equipment used to assemble the cartridge also has an effect on its uniformity/consistency and optimal shape/size; dies used to size the cartridges can be matched to the chamber of a given gun.
+The equipment used to assemble the cartridge has an effect on its uniformity/consistency and optimal shape/size.
+Dies used to size the cartridges can be matched to the chamber of a given gun.
 Modern handloading equipment enables a firearm owner to tailor fresh ammunition to a specific firearm, and to precisely measured tolerances far improving the comparatively wide tolerances within which commercial ammunition manufacturers must operate.